Water supply in the Wellington Region: Wainuomata/Ōrongorongo rivers

-The Wainuomata/Ōrongorongowater supply catchment area lies within the Remutaka Ranges to the east of Wainuiomata.
+The Wainuomata/Ōrongorongo water supply catchment area lies within the Remutaka Ranges to the east of Wainuiomata.
 The collection area covers 7,600 hectares, and includes the Wainuiomata Water Collection Area.
 Five low dams (weirs) with intake pipes provide water from the rivers to the Wainuiomata Water Treatment Plant.
 These catchment areas provide approximately 20% of the water used in the Wellington metropolitan area each year.
 Water from the Wainuiomata treatment plant is piped to the Hutt Valley through the Wainuiomata Tunnel, an abandoned road tunnel that was converted in 1980 to a utilities tunnel.

 Waiwhetu aquifer

 The Waiwhetu artesian aquifer is a zone of water-retaining sand, gravel and boulders beneath the Hutt Valley.
 Water from the Hutt River starts to flow underground around Taita Gorge.
 From Melling southwards, the water becomes naturally pressurised beneath a layer of hard clay.
-This pressurised zone, the Waiwhetu artesian aquifer, stretches as far south as the harbour.
-It is estimated to be up to 70 metres thick at its western edge against the Wellington fault line, and 20 metres thick at the eastern edge of the harbour.
-The pressure in the aquifer has resulted in several fresh water springs in the harbour floor.
+This pressurised zone is estimated to be up to 70 metres thick at its western edge against the Wellington Fault, and 20 metres thick at the eastern edge of the harbour.
+The aquifer extends under Wellington Harbour and supplies several hundred fresh water springs in the harbour floor.

 Water takes more than 12 months to pass through the aquifer to wells where it is extracted for distribution via the water network.
 Extraction is monitored and controlled to minimise the risk of saline intrusion.
-The Waiwhetu aquifer provides around 40 percent of the annual water supply.
+The Waiwhetu Aquifer provides around 40 percent of the annual water supply.

-The Te Puna Wai Ora (Spring of Life) in Buick Street, Petone provides untreated water from the aquifer free to the public.
+The Te Puna Wai Ora (Spring of Life) in Buick Street, Petone provides unchlorinated water from the aquifer free to the public.
+In April 2017 the fountains at Te Puna Wai Ora and the Dowse Art Museum were shut down after returning positive results for coliforms.
+The fountains were reopened to the public after the installation of filtration and UV treatment.

 Water sources for remaining areas

 The water sources for the South Wairarapa District Council area are the Waiohine catchment for Featherston, the Kuratawhiti Street bore for Greytown residents, and the Herricks bore field for users in Martinborough.

-Water supplies for the Kapiti Coast region are sourced from combination of bores and surface water from the Waikanae River.
+Water supplies for the Kāpiti Coast region are sourced from combination of bores and surface water from the Waikanae River.

 Water supply for the Carterton district comes from the Kaipatangata Stream and two underground bores.

 Masterton's drinking water is sourced from the Waingawa River, about 10 km west of Masterton.